sganon/go-request/README.md

 func YourHandler(w http.ResponseWriter, r *http.Request) {
-  // see explanations above for these types var query Query var body Body
+  // see explanations above for these types var form Form var body Body

-  // You can pass nil for query or body if you don't want it to be decoded problem := request.Decode(r, &query, &body) if problem != nil {
+  // You can pass nil for form or body if you don't want it to be decoded problem := request.Decode(r, &form, &body) if problem != nil {
     // An input problem has been detected, send it and stop problem.Send(w)
     return
   }
-  // From here query, and body has been populated and their values validated }
+  // From here form, and body has been populated and their values validated }
 ```